Purbo Banglar Communist Party: Lal Pataka

-In 1997, Dr. Mizanur Rahman Tutul and Quamrul Islam Mastar formed Purba Banglar Communist Party fraction called Marxist–Leninist (Laal Pataka) [Red Flag].
+In 1997, Mizanur Rahman Tutul and Quamrul Islam Mastar formed a Purba Banglar Communist Party faction called Marxist–Leninist (Laal Pataka) [Red Flag].
 Tutul was having issues with his former mentor Mofakkhar Chowdhury.
-Quamrul Islam Mastar was killed in a crossfire incident in August 2006 after which Tutul led the fraction.
+Quamrul Islam Mastar was killed in a crossfire incident in August 2006 after which Tutul led the faction.

-Dr Mizanur Rahman Tutul who was a doctor by profession was the leader of the Marxist–Leninist fraction.
-He was detained by Rapid Action Battalion on 25 July 2008 from Uttara.
+Mizanur Rahman Tutul, who was a doctor by profession, was the leader of the Marxist–Leninist faction.
+He was detained by the Rapid Action Battalion on 25 July 2008 from Uttara.
 His mother held a press conference Jhenidah Press Club requesting the government to not kill her son extrajudicially in a crossfire on 26 July.
 He was killed in a crossfire on 27 July Naogaon District.
 Odhikar condemned his killing in a crossfire.

-Abdul Kuddus, a leader of the Lal Pataka fraction, was killed in a shootout with Rapid Action Battalion in Kushtia on 5 April 2018.
+Abdul Kuddus, a leader of the Lal Pataka faction, was killed in a shootout with the Rapid Action Battalion in Kushtia on 5 April 2018.

 Janajuddha

 Purba Banglar Communist Party - Marxist–Leninist (Janajuddha) Split from PBCP-ML in June 2003.
 From 2003 to 2005, Janajuddha claimed to have killed 272 people.
-According to the Daily Star since 2004 to 2008, law enforcement had killed more than 400 members of Janajuddha.
-Mofakkhar Chowdhury led the Janajuddha fraction till he was killed by the Rapid Action Battalion on 17 December 2004 in a crossfire incident.
+According to The Daily Star, from 2004 to 2008 law enforcement had killed more than 400 members of Janajuddha.
+Mofakkhar Chowdhury led the Janajuddha faction till he was killed by the Rapid Action Battalion on 17 December 2004 in a crossfire incident.
 His successor, Abdur Rashid Malitha Tapan, was also killed in a crossfire incident by Rapid Action Battalion on 19 June 2008 along with a female companion in Kushtia.
 Rapid Action Battalion raided Tapan's house on 20 June 2008 in Ishwardi.

 The PBCP and it splinter factions are hostile to each other the PBCP has killed 18 in a turf war with rival groups.

 New Purbo Banglar Communist Party

-In April 2019, 596 activists of New Purbo Banglar Communist Party surrendered to the police along with activists from Lal-Pataka fraction, Nakshal, Kadamati, and Purbo Banglar Sarbahara.
+In April 2019, 596 activists of New Purbo Banglar Communist Party surrendered to the police along with activists from Lal-Pataka faction, Nakshal, Kadamati, and Purbo Banglar Sarbahara.